Music That Takes Me Places

 Stawberry Fuzz

-Over the years, Kris Miller's garage has served as the band's rehearsal space, their hangout, a space for late-night workshops and a backdrop for their circle of friends.
+Strawberry Fuzz have been a fixture of the Venice Beach music scene for the past five years, growing from scrappy garage punk beginnings into a band that thrives on high energy explorations of rock and punk in all their forms.
+Over the years, lead guitarist Kris Miller's garage has served as the band's rehearsal space, hangout, and late night workshop, and a backdrop for their circle of friends.
 And it’s where much of their music has come together.
-“He [Kris] pretty much lives in that garage,” Andy says.
-“It’s where we write a lot of our stuff.
-He’s got this old saloon piano, and guitars are everywhere.
-We pretty much go there every weekend, and there are always friends coming through.”
-Colby adds, “It’s the best ‘afters’ hangout in town.”
+“It’s where we write a lot of our stuff,” singer Colby Rodgers has said.
+“He’s got this old saloon piano, and guitars are everywhere.
+We pretty much go there every weekend, and there are always friends coming through.
+It’s the best ‘afters’ hangout in town.”

 Musically, the album is a fantastic blend of garage, hardcore, punk, and rock with a splash of surf.
 The band moves fast and loose, with bursts of raw energy and lots of memorable hooks.
-Combined with their unfiltered lyrics you feel like you've been invited into one of their late-night house parties.
+Combined with their bare knuckle lyrics you feel like you've been invited into one of their late-night house parties.
 It’s one that I definitely want to attend.

 Post a Comment